Adoption Home Study Saskatchewan: The Mutual Family Assessment Guide

 PRIDE sessions are offered through the Evermore Centre.
 Scheduling varies, and in northern or rural areas, access can be limited — confirm availability early in your planning.

-What Social Workers Are Actually Evaluating
+What the Assessor Is Actually Evaluating

 - Your capacity to manage the behavioral and emotional challenges common in children from the care system